dmasad/pyObjectClipboard/readme.md

 **Warnings:** Copy-pasting data [introduces more opportunity for human error](http://www.businessinsider.com/excel-partly-to-blame-for-trading-loss-2013-2), and you probably should reconsider.
 This module hasn't been tested much, and might be broken in a way I don't realize.
 Also, it uses the same clipboard as everything else, so if you copy some data and then cut/copy some text, your data is gone.
 Basically, be careful.

-### Requirements
+### Installing

 Tested on Python 3.4, on a Mac.
 YMMV.

 The only external dependency is [pyperclip](https://github.com/asweigart/pyperclip) (which has some external dependencies on Linux).
+You can download ``pyobjclipboard.py`` and put it in the same directory as your Python sessions, or download the entire repo and install it the usual way:

 ```
-pip install pyperclip
+python setup.py install
 ```

 ### Example